sodadata/docs/soda-sql/concepts.md

 Though you do not have to set up and ingrate a Soda Cloud account in order to use Soda SQL, the web app serves to complement the CLI tool, giving you a non-CLI method of examining data quality.
 Use Soda Cloud to:

 - collaborate with team members to review details of scan results that can help you to diagnose data issues
-- use monitors to view stored [scan output]({% link soda/scan.md %}#scan-output-in-soda-cloud) as a line graph that represents the volume of failed tests in each scan
+- use monitors to view stored [scan output]({% link soda/scan.md %}#scan-output-in-soda-cloud) as visualizations that represents the volume of failed tests in each scan
 - empower others to [set quality thresholds]({% link soda-cloud/monitors.md %}) that define "good" data
 - set up and [send alert notifications]({% link soda-cloud/monitors.md %}) when "bad" data enters your data pipeline